-We are sad to announce that emeritus professor of philosophy Burnham Terrell passed away November 13, 2013.
-He was a member of the faculty in the department of philosophy for many years and worked on topics in the history of philosophy and philosophy of mind.
+We are sad to announce that emeritus professor of philosophy Rolf Sartorius passed away January 15, 2014.
+He was a member of the faculty in the department of philosophy for many years and worked on topics in political philosophy.
 Obituary

 Congratulations to Michelle Mason for being selected as an associate editor for the journal Ethics.
 Read more here...

 Congratulations to C. Kenneth Waters, director of the Minnesota Center for Philosophy of Science, who has been elected President of the Philosophy of Science Association.
 Professor Waters will serve a two-year term (from January 1, 2013 through December 31, 2014) as Vice-President of the PSA, after which he will serve a two-year term (January 1, 2015 through December 31, 2016) as President of the Association, delivering the PSA Presidential Address at PSA2016 in Atlanta.